Viability of Boosted Light Dark Matter in a Two-Component Scenario: Introduction

-In this paper, we analyse an alternate mechanism following the footsteps of \cite{Agashe:2015xkj}, where the heavier dark dark matter annihilates to light dark matter candidate and the mass difference between them plays the key role to produce the boost.
-We choose this framework of two-component dark matter scenario which is very interesting on its own merit \cite{Belanger:2011ww}.
-There are papers in the literatures where particular models had been proposed to address the interaction of the boosted Dark matter via different models mostly in the framework of Self Interacting Dark Matter (SIDM) \cite{Dutta:2021wbn,Borah:2021yek,Baek:2021yos} or others \cite{Ko:2022kvl}.
+In this paper, we analyze an alternate mechanism following the footsteps of \cite{Agashe:2015xkj}, where the heavier dark matter annihilates to light dark matter candidate and the mass difference between them plays a key role to produce the boost.
+We choose this two-component dark matter scenario framework, which is very interesting on its own merit \cite{Belanger:2011ww}.
+There are papers in the literature where particular models have been proposed to address the interaction of the boosted dark matter via different models mostly in the framework of Self Interacting Dark Matter (SIDM) \cite{Dutta:2021wbn,Borah:2021yek,Baek:2021yos,Kong:2014mia} or others \cite{Ko:2022kvl,Jho:2020sku,Jaeckel:2020oet}.
 In such studies dark matter either interacts with the dark gauge boson or portal interactions are assumed.
-Most of the earlier works focus on different external mechanism to have a boosted DM and their possible detection intricacies.
-On the other hand, our work concentrate on a different side of the boosted DM sector, focusing on the relic density aspects of the combined two component DM paradigm, where one of the DM candidate is boosted from the annihilation of the other relatively heavier DM of the model.
+Most of the earlier works focus on different external mechanisms to have a boosted DM and their possible detection intricacies.
+On the other hand, our work concentrates on a different side of the boosted DM sector, focusing on the relic density aspects of the combined two-component DM paradigm, where one of the DM candidate is boosted from the annihilation of the other relatively heavier DM of the model.
+Other cosmological aspects of multi-component boosted dark matter scenario is discussed in \cite{Kamada:2021muh}, while the phenomenological aspects of a general multi-component DM scenario is discussed in \cite{Bhattacharya:2022wtr,Bhattacharya:2018cgx,Bandyopadhyay:2023joz}.